TheLetterIsH/theletterish.github.io/content/now.md

 ### Work

-I'm unemployed.
-But I make games.
+I'm interning at [Junglee Games](https://www.jungleegames.com/#).
+But I also make games in my free time.

 I'm actually working on a new game right now -- [Lucky Loadout](https://github.com/TheLetterIsH/Lucky-Loadout)!